Four Seasons Hotel Istanbul at Sultanahmet

 Four Seasons Executive Suites offer the added privacy of doors that seclude the bedroom from the living room.
 Large French windows open onto the landscaped courtyard.
 Located on the 1st to the 3rd floor these rooms have one king size bed and the option of an extra crib or one rollaway.
 They have one large marble bathroom and boast a view of the landscaped inner courtyard.

 The spacious Premier Rooms offer a comfortable bedroom and sitting area with high ceilings.
 Large, wood-framed windows offer sweeping views of the beautifully landscaped courtyard, the exterior garden or the street.
-Each room set over 55 to 60 square meters has either one king, two queen beds or two twin beds.
+Each room set over 55 to 60 square metres has either one king, two queen beds or two twin beds.
 They are located on the 1st to the 3rd floor and are equipped with a large marble bathroom.

-Set over 42 to 50 square meters, Deluxe Rooms provide views of the landscaped Hotel courtyard, the exterior garden, the street, or partial views of St. Sophia or the Blue Mosque.
+Set over 42 to 50 square metres, Deluxe Rooms provide views of the landscaped Hotel courtyard, the exterior garden, the street, or partial views of St. Sophia or the Blue Mosque.
 They have a marble bathroom and come with either a King or two twin beds.

-The Marmara Suite covers 130 square meters and features three private terraces, accessible from the bedroom and the living room.
+The Marmara Suite covers 130 square metres and features three private terraces, accessible from the bedroom and the living room.
 The suite offers stunning views of legendary Istanbul.
 Decorated in a Turkish theme complete with original works by Turkish artisans.
 The room boasts a lavish marble bathroom with whirlpool tub, shower with steam, built-in LCD television and WC with telephone.

 The St. Sophia Suite features three private terraces, accessible from the bedroom and the living room.
-The suite offers stunning views of legendary Istanbul set over 115 square meters.
+The suite offers stunning views of legendary Istanbul set over 115 square metres.
 It has a built-in kitchenette and dining area for six, welcoming bedroom with television, DVD player and king-size bed and a lavish marble bathroom with whirlpool tub.

-Each of the three Deluxe Suites is quite unique and offers the perfect quarters for a senior executive wishing to entertain privately or a leisure traveler seeking a distinctive experience of Istanbul.
+Each of the three Deluxe Suites is quite unique and offers the perfect quarters for a senior executive wishing to entertain privately or a leisure traveller seeking a distinctive experience of Istanbul.
 Two of the Deluxe Suites are two-level suites, with the bedroom and/or bathroom on the second floor.
 The third Deluxe Suite has five steps separating the bedroom from the living room and a large walk-out balcony that seats four.

 Views include the Hotel's courtyard or the city streets.
 The room also has a lavish marble bathroom with a deep soaking tub, a separate shower, WC and a private refrigerated bar.